 The following venues offer a wide variety of book arts classes and workshops.
 Check their websites for complete information.

-- Oregon College of Arts & Craft – Excellent workshops all year long with local instructors plus an ever-changing roster of big names from the book arts world who come here to teach.
+- Oregon College of Arts & Craft – Watch for workshops all year long with local instructors and an ever-changing roster of big names from the book arts world who come here to teach.
 Watch for their 5-day intensives in the summer that often feature stars like Julie Chen. www.ocac.edu

 - Pacific Northwest College of Art – At least a few book arts-related workshops each time they publish a new catalog.
 Also watch for some terrific Photoshop, InDesign or Illustrator classes if you want to add digital design to your book arts projects. www.pnca.edu